Let me get something straight from the get-go…

 There are many platforms where you can engage with your community and promote your content at the same time:

-If you use these platforms right, you can get serious reach for your content.
+If you use these platforms well, you can get serious reach for your content.

 For more information on the benefits of guest blogging and how you can use it to boost the visibility of your business, read these articles: